openhab/openhab-docs/_addons_bindings/zwave/doc/eco/tiltzwave25eco_0_0.md

 Exclusion mode on the sensor is activated on the sensor by the exact same procedure as inclusion.

 ### Wakeup Information

+The TILT-ZWAVE2.5-ECO does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.

+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 To save power, this sensor sleeps most of the time and is therefore not awake to receive messages from a gateway for testing.
 Removing the top case from the sensor will put in device into a tampered mode in which the sensor will stay awake and able to receive messages.
 Most of the time an end user would not do this, but if the sensor needs to be configured after inclusion, an end user can follow the instructions below for sending Wake-Up notifications.